(516) 294-1949 Email us | Map

 Difference of Child Support Procedure in Family Court and Supreme Court in New York

 Though an application for spousal support can be brought in both Family Court and Supreme Court, the procedures differ in each court and you should certainly consult with a seasoned attorney familiar with both courts to determine where it would be best to bring your application.
 If a divorce action has already been commenced by either party, an application for spousal support subsequently filed in the Family Court would likely be dismissed for lack of jurisdiction, since Family Court loses the ability to hear such cases the moment that the issue has been brought up in Supreme Court.
 Where, however, the Family Court had previously issued a final order of spousal support prior to the initiation of the divorce action, a petition to enforce such Family Court order can be filed in the Family Court even during the course of the divorce proceeding, as the Family Court would still retain the jurisdiction to enforce its own orders.

-Our family lawyers, who serve Suffolk County and surrounding counties, are often consulted by individuals seeking to modify prior orders of spousal support (maintenance).
+Our Long Island spousal support lawyers serve clients in Suffolk County and surrounding counties; they are often consulted by individuals seeking to modify prior orders of spousal support (maintenance).
 Whether such an application should be brought depends upon a great many factors, including the wording of any prior stipulations between the parties, whether the party receiving spousal support has remarried, or where financial circumstances have changed since the time of the order, such that the existing order places a significant and undue hardship upon the party ordered to make the payments.